-- All settlements to carry out basic beautification measures at its entrances and main through-fares, including cleaning and sanitation services, treeplanting (in drought-tolerant species) and investment in public-walkways and main streets, including infrastructure maintenance. - ii.
-Investigate low-cost high-impact measures to increase the appeal of settlements for attracting tourists.
+i.
+The towns of Prince Albert, Beaufort West, Laingsburg and Murraysburg to carry out basic beautification measures at its entrances and main streets, including cleaning and sanitation services, tree-planting (in drought-tolerant species) and investment in public-walkways and main streets, including infrastructure maintenance.